How to do social listening on LinkedIn?

 Clicking on the “Follow/Connect” button isn’t always enough to learn what content the influencers provide and where they really connect to their followers.
 However, by using social media monitoring tools, you can monitor their social media profiles apart from LinkedIn and look at their current content, partnerships, and connections.
 You can even configure your social listening app for a particular advertising campaign and get the latest updates on it.

 From there you can easily find influencers you’d like to partner with or ones your competitors are using and create interesting and tailored content together for future campaigns.
+In case you want to get in touch with your potential partners, you can simply export email lists directly from LinkedIn.

 Step 6.
 Subscribe to LinkedIn newsletters